duclos-cavalcanti/dotfiles/README.md

 </p>
 <br>

-- Feel free to look around.
+These are the configuration files used on my day-to-day linux machine, please feel free to look around.
-- Files are managed across the system through [GNU stow](https://www.gnu.org/software/stow/).
-- Wallpapers are not mine and most of them are taken from [mate/ubuntu-mate](https://github.com/ubuntu-mate/ubuntu-mate-artwork)!
+The configs are managed across the system through [GNU stow](https://www.gnu.org/software/stow/), which is a great little tool to deploy/remove symbolic links.
+Also, wallpapers are not mine, most of them (if not all) are taken from [mate/ubuntu-mate](https://github.com/ubuntu-mate/ubuntu-mate-artwork)!

 ![Screenshot](.github/assets/screen.png?)